Military Assistance Advisory Group: Republic of China / Taiwan

 On September 3, 1954, fourteen 120mm and 155mm Chinese Communist artillery in Xiamen (Amoy) and Dadeng (Tateng) fired six thousand rounds at the Kinmen (Quemoy) Islands in a five-hour period.
 Two Americans of the US Military Assistance Advisory Group, Lieutenant Colonel Alfred Medendorp and Lieutenant Colonel Frank Lynn, were killed in the shelling.
-Memorial cenotaphs were erected for the officers on Greater Kinmen by the ROC Army Kinmen Defense Command (陸軍金門防衛指揮部) in 1992 and 2011 respectively.
+Memorial cenotaphs were erected for the officers on Greater Kinmen by the ROC Army Kinmen Defense Command in 1992 and 2011 respectively.
 Lt.
 Col. Alfred Medendorp (孟登道中校) was posthumously awarded the Order of the Cloud and Banner in November 1954.

 General Chase retired in 1955 at which time he was succeeded by U.S. Brigadier General Lester Bork.
 In 1967, Major General Richard Ciccolella commanded the MAAG.
 By this time, the CINCPAC Command History for 1967 gives the title as "MAAG China".

 American military advisors were tasked with providing arms and military advice, assisting with Taiwanese military training, implementation of the Sino-American Mutual Defense Treaty, maintaining military contacts, and monitoring Republic of China forces.
 In 1957 there were 10,000 Americans in Taiwan, the great majority being CIA and military personnel and their families.

 Since 1979, the site of MAAG headquarters in Taipei has been occupied by American Institute in Taiwan/Taipei Main Office, which moved to a new office complex in 2019.
 The American Club Taipei currently occupies the former site of the MAAG NCO Open Mess – Club 63.